mulfis/arpay/README.md

 <br>

-need the databases of Jatihurip Permasih, nu-uh its pivate, just look at the models and make your own databases :D
+you need the databases of Jatihurip Permasih? nu-uh its pivate, just look at the models and make your own databases :D

 **but if you need that bad ASAP, please DM me